dice-group/augmentation-LLM-/README.md

 # Data Augmentation using Large Language Models (LLMs) for Relation Extraction (RE)

-This repository contains code for augmenting data for the Relation Extraction (RE) task using Large Language Models (LLMs) and a rule-based approach.
+This repository contains code for our paper titel: 'Enhancing Relation Extraction Through Augmented Data: Large Language Models Unleashed' The paper is accepted at [NLDB2024](https://nldb2024.di.unito.it/).
 Both the augmented data and the original dataset are available.
 All the code is self-explanatory, and we have provided it in notebook format for easy understanding.
 Most of the cells contain instructions.

 ### Prerequisites